An in-depth look at the most common causes of click and stats discrepancies

 By default, ClickMagick detects clicks from search engine spiders, anti-virus programs, ad networks, and other automated processes that send clicks to your links but aren't real clicks from real users.

-To keep your conversion rates and other stats as accurate as possible, these automated "clicks" are not added to your TC (Total Clicks) and UC (Unique Clicks) columns if you have filtering turned on.
+To keep your conversion rates and other stats as accurate as possible, these automated "clicks" are not added to your TC (Total Clicks) and UC (Unique Clicks) columns if you have flagging turned on.

 (If you're selling solo ads and don't want these automated clicks being sent to your subscribers, you'll want to "block" these clicks in your rotator's Advanced Settings.)

-So, if you're receiving clicks and the number they say they sent you doesn't match the number in your TC column, it's likely that some of their clicks were detected as automated clicks, filtered from your main stats, and added to your FC column instead.
+So, if you're receiving clicks and the number they say they sent you doesn't match the number in your TC column, it's likely that some of their clicks were detected as automated clicks, separated from your main stats, and added to your FC column instead.

 If you're sending clicks, remember that not only are you sending the clicks totaled in the TC column, you are also sending the clicks in the FC column.